-Kids bike helmet sizes have all sorts of names.
-Toddler, Child, Youth, XS, S, M… Depending on the brand of helmet, the sizes can be called something completely different!
+Kids helmet sizes have all sorts of names.
+Toddler, Child, Youth, XS, S, M… Depending on the brand of helmet, the sizes can be called something completely different.

 Head Circumference is King!

-There is just one thing you really need to focus on – your child’s head circumference!
+There is just one thing you really need to focus on – your child’s head circumference.
 Every helmet, no matter its size, will come with a head circumference range.
-For example, the Giro Tremor has a range of 50 – 57 cm.
-If your child’s head circumference falls in that range, the helmet should be a fit!
+For example, the Giro Fixture Youth has a range of 50 – 57 cm.
+If your child’s head circumference falls in that range, the helmet should be a good fit (dependent on head shape, but more on that below).

 (1) Measure your Child’s Head